wedunty/duty-notifier/README.md

 2. Configuring the bot:
     - Open .env file.

-    - Put your bot's token, group/groups id and timezone like this:
+    - Put your bot's token, group(s) id and timezone like this:
       ```
       BOT_TOKEN=0123456789:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
       GROUPS_ID={"1'st": "xxxxxxxxxxxx",